cockroachdb/docs/v20.1/column-families.md

 toc: true
 ---

-A column family is a group of columns in a table that are stored as a single key-value pair in the underlying key-value store.
-The reduced number of keys results in a smaller storage overhead and, even more significantly, in improved performance during `INSERT`, `UPDATE`, and `DELETE` operations.
+A column family is a group of columns in a table that are stored as a single key-value pair in the [underlying key-value store](architecture/storage-layer.html).
+Column families reduce the number of keys stored in the key-value store, resulting in improved performance during [`INSERT`](insert.html), [`UPDATE`](update.html), and [`DELETE`](delete.html) operations.

 This page explains how CockroachDB organizes columns into families as well as cases in which you might want to manually override the default behavior.

+<span class="version-tag">New in v20.1:</span> [Secondary indexes](indexes.html) respect the column family definitions applied to tables.
+When you define a secondary index, CockroachDB breaks the secondary index key-value pairs into column families, according to the family and stored column configurations.
+In versions prior to v20.1, all secondary indexes store values in a single column family.

 ## Default behavior